 The Covent Garden Cafe Murano was the second of Angela Hartnett's diffusion restaurant range to open.
 It also features a shop and cafe next door where you can pick up freshly made pasta and sauce (as well a decent bottle of wine) to take home with you.

-The hugely popular Taiwanese dumpling restaurant has finally arrived in London with steamed soup dumplings and lots more.
-And maybe a little bit of a queue...
+The hugely popular Taiwanese dumpling restaurant arrived in London to serve up their famous steamed soup dumplings and lots more.
+The queues around the blocks may have gone, but the consistency is still there.

 Launched by the same folk who run the popular French neighbourhood restaurant Frenchie in Paris, their London restaurant has a French/British twist to many of the dishes - all with British sourced ingredients.
-Look out for excellent cocktails too.
+Look out for excellent cocktails.

 Located in the old Watney-Combe brewery, complete with original vaulted brick ceiling, the new Hawskmoor restaurant looks as though it's been down this narrow Covent Garden street forever.
 There's also a private dining room for up to 14 people and a bar where you can pop in for 'a casual burger and beer'.

-The second Jidori, following the popular Dalston original.
-Yakitori and other Japanese treats tare at the heart of the menu, and if you're in the mood, head to the basement for sake and karaoke.
+The second Jidori, follows in the footsteps of the popular Dalston original.
+So you'll find yakitori and other Japanese treats are at the heart of the menu.
+Plus, if you're in the mood, head to the basement for sake and karaoke.

 This is the second restaurant from Virgilio Martinez whose original in Fitzrovia was a big hit.
 This Covent Garden restaurant adds a ‘piqueos bar’ - the Peruvian equivalent of a tapas bar.

-The follow up to Meat Liquor is more of a convenience food affair, so the queues should be considerably shorter.
-Expect a few new burgers and hot dogs, alcoholic milk shakes, soft serve developed with Ice Cream Union, and the option for take out if you can't grab a table.
+The first follow up to MEATliquor is more of a convenience food affair.
+Here they serve up their classic burgers and hot dogs, alcoholic milk shakes, soft serve developed with Ice Cream Union, and the option for take out if you can't grab a table.

-The people behind the 10 Cases have opened a second restaurant and it's only just across the road from the first.
-Expect a focus on seafood, with daily catches on the board every day.
-And a big focus on wine, of course.
+The people behind the 10 Cases wine bar opened this, their second restaurant, just across the road from the first.
+The focus is on seafood, with daily catches on the board every day and the wine list is excellent.

 Petersham Nurseries has opened in Covent Garden with two restaurants.
-La Goccia focuses on Italian aperitivo while the main restaurant is The Petersham, with the same approach to slow food cooking as the oiriginal.
+La Goccia focuses on Italian aperitivo while the main restaurant is The Petersham, with the same approach to slow food cooking as the original in Richmond.

-The people behind Pac Man dumplings are coming to London.
-Expect a modern take on Chinese dim sum with a few NYC influences too.
+The people behind New York's infamous Pac Man dumplings have made it to London.
+The menu here is a modern take on Chinese dim sum with a few NYC influences too.

-One of London's oldest restaurant, there has been a Rules serving food in and around this part of Covent Garden since 1798.
+One of London's oldest restaurants, there has been a Rules serving food in and around this part of Covent Garden since 1798.
 Here is where you come if you're after history and classic British dishes, served well.
+The upstairs cocktail bar is legendary.

 This is Neil Rankin's temper restaurant in Covent Garden where cooking over fire is a big thing and you can get some of the best tacos, flatbreads, steak and meats in town.